meg768/rpi-matrix/README.md

 # rpi-matrix

 A module for generating animations on a Raspberry PI.
-Before you install this, please read this https://github.com/hzeller/rpi-rgb-led-matrix.
+Before you install this, please read this https://github.com/hzeller/rpi-rgb-led-matrix and make sure you have the apropriate libraries installed on your Raspberry Pi.

+This module also uses the npm module **canvas** [https://www.npmjs.com/package/canvas].
+Again, make sure your Raspberry is updated with the proper components.

 ## Installation
 	$ npm install rpi-matrix --save